appscode/blog/content/post/kubeform-announcement/index.md

 ## No Dependency on Terraform CLI

-We’ve removed dependency from the Terraform CLI.
-Previously, we’ve used the terraform CLI in the Kubeform controller to provision the cloud resources.
+We removed dependency from the Terraform CLI.
+Previously, we used the terraform CLI in the Kubeform controller to provision the cloud resources.
 But, from this release, we are not using the Terraform CLI anymore, instead, we are using the respective resource APIs to manage the resources via the Kubeform controllers.

 ## Accidental Deletion Protection

 This release adds TerminationPolicy to protect the resource against accidental deletion.
 You can provide `DoNotTerminate` as the `TerminationPolicy` of your resource.
-When you delete the resource that has DoNotTerminate set as its TerminationPolicy, you’ll get an error message from the validation webhook saying that, the resource can’t be terminated when TerminationPolicy is set to DoNotTerminate.
+When you delete the resource that has DoNotTerminate set as its TerminationPolicy, you will get an error message from the validation webhook saying that, the resource can not be terminated when TerminationPolicy is set to DoNotTerminate.
 So, this protects you from the accidental deletion of the resource.
 If you want to terminate the resource, you can update the TerminationPolicy as Delete.
 Then, the resource will be terminated successfully without any error.

 ## Update Policy

-We’ve added UpdatePolicy to ensure that, the resource doesn’t get deleted without your approval while updating the resource.
-If the user sets the UpdatePolicy as DoNotDestroy, the resource won’t get deleted in the process of updating.
+We added UpdatePolicy to ensure that the resource does not get deleted without your approval while updating the resource.
+If the user sets the UpdatePolicy as DoNotDestroy, the resource will not get deleted in the process of updating.
 The kubeform resource will be in the Failed state.
 To recover from this, the user will have to change the UpdatePolicy to Destroy or the field that will cause the resource to be deleted and then re-created again.
 We plan to add this in the validation webhook so that the user gets the error while applying the resource.

 ## Sensitive Secret Watcher

-We’ve added a sensitive secret watcher.
+We added a sensitive secret watcher.
 So, whenever there is a change in the sensitive secret, the kubeform resource will be reconciled by the controller and the corresponding cloud resource will be updated.

 ## New Status and Conditions